bioinfo-ut/PhenotypeSeeker/user_manual.md

 ```
 phenotypeseeker modeling data.pheno
 ```
 Where "data.pheno" is an input text file containing tab separated lists of (1) sampleID's, (2) sample FastA/FastQ file addresses and (3) sample phenotype values (one or more column).
+The first line of the input file is header specifying the names of the columns.
+The names of the phenotype columns are used in the names of the output files of the corresponding phenotype analyses.

 Example of "data.pheno" inputfile with binary resistance phenotypes for 5 antibiotics:
 ```